UnicornTV/Flourish-Tutorial/3_BackendDataStorage.md

 * Singleton Pattern
 * Getters and Setters
 * Data Encryption
+* Grand Central Dispatch

 ### Introduction
 We've heretofore focused on the view and controllers aspect of the MVC framework.
-We've shown to layout an interface in storyboards and how to add functionality in a view controller file.
+We've shown how to layout an interface in storyboards and how to add functionality in a view controller file.
 You can currently create a journal entry, but you can't save it.
 What good is that?
 This is where the M of the MVC framework comes in.
 We are going to set up a data model that represents our journal entries and use the